 Fraud detection technology

-Fraud detection technology uses historical and cross-platform data between businesses to detect behavioural abnormalities and determine which customers are genuine and which are fraudsters.
+Fraud detection technology uses historical and cross-platform data between businesses to detect behavioral abnormalities and determine which customers are genuine and which are fraudsters.
 Configurations can also be made for specific high-risk segments, such as specific industries or geographic regions with higher fraud rates.

 Supervised machine learning